 As Reopening Ambassadors, interns receive training in Psychological First Aid to care for themselves and others in trauma and to support safe reopening practices in public, private, and nonprofit environments.
 They also help create culturally sensitive materials for outreach to our County’s Indigenous, Latinx, Black, Asian and other low-income underrepresented and otherwise hard to reach communities who are in dire need of accurate information and who are suffering disproportionately from COVID-19 cases, hospitalizations, and deaths in Santa Barbara County.

 As Technology Ambassadors, interns design innovative means of information delivery to teach new skills and help bridge the digital divide for COVID-related needs.

-All of the work performed by the interns supports the Latinx and Indigenous Migrant COVID-19 Health Response Task Force that represents over 60 community-based organizations and involves a direct partnership with Santa Barbara County’s Departments of Public Health, Behavioral Wellness, and the Agriculture Commissioner’s Office.
+All of the work performed by the interns supports the Latinx and Indigenous Migrant COVID-19 Health Response Task Force representing over 60 community-based organizations and involves a direct partnership with SB County’s Departments of Public Health, Behavioral Wellness, and others as collaborations and partnerships continue to expand.

 Dana Wallock, Public Square Director of Programs & Public Affairs

 Project Coordinator & Advisor